The guide to Elite beaches in Mykonos is about the most recommended and beautiful beaches on this posh island.

 Beaches that can only be reached by car are Lia, Fokos, and Ftelia.

-For the bus schedules, look here: Mykonos Buses.
+For bus schedules, please visit Mykonos Buses.

 Can you go on foot to those beaches?